 To meet the various objectives, different types of testing take place within the software testing life cycle.
 So what is negative testing?
 It’s sometimes referred to as failure testing or error-path testing, but this kind of testing confirms the application’s stability by testing against purposely introduced incorrect data sets and intentional system failures.
 Negative testing includes testing how the software responds providing unexpected parameters.

-Results from negative testing help isolate system crashes and support developers fixing the issues to make a more reliable application.
+Results from negative testing help isolate system crashes and support developers in fixing the issues to make a more reliable application.

-Negative testing is all about testing probabilities, the ‘what if’s.
+It is all about testing probabilities, the ‘what if’s.
 For example, what if the user enters an input and the connection fails?
 The most common example of this kind of testing includes testing for password fields with different data sets, testing a credit card field with incorrect entries, testing other data and field types, and different date formats.

-Why we need Negative Testing
+Why do we need Negative Testing?